-Financing sustainable development - To increase the CO2 that each user avoids from 1 to 3 tonnes per year - To invest 30 percent of our customer deposits

-Investment and pension products • To launch our first investment products that set new standards for sustainability in the industry
+$(\alpha)$ Financing sustainable development - To increase the CO2 that each user avoids from 1 to 3 tonnes per year - To invest 30 percent of our customer deposits Investment and pension products • To launch our first investment products that set new standards for sustainability in the industry

-Financial stability • Expension of the fee-based products and focus on stable growth Tomorrow Sustainability Report 2020 Foreword Mission Company culture Carbon Footprint Fairness Impact Business model At the end of 2020, Tomorrow was able to look back on around 50,000 customers and almost 20 million euros in impact investments.
+• Expension of the fee-based products and focus on stable growth

+Business model At the end of 2020, Tomorrow was able to look back on around 50,000 customers and almost 20 million euros in impact investments.
 We also protected over 14,510,819 trees and 101,530,309m of rainforest.
-Also, we launched our first premium account that offsets as much CO2 as the average German emits in a year: around 11 tonnes.
+Also, we launched our first premium account that offsets as much $CO_2$ as the average German emits in a year: around 11 tonnes.
 What was once a vision has become a reality - just two and a half years after its launch.
 We are busy shaking up the industry while also pursuing our mission: to break sustainable banking out of its niche.
 Because, although it is moving more into the mainstream, it needs to become standard if money is to be part of the solution.
 Following on from the milestones we achieved in the early days, we will be fully steering the course towards growth and taking our impact to the next level from 2021.
 To do this, we are currently working on additional products and features.
 With Tomorrow Together, we already launched a second premium account at the beginning of 2021.
 But our vision extends far beyond mobile banking: we want to establish ourselves as a comprehensive platform for sustainable finances - with sustainable investment products, the first of which will be launched before the end of 2021.
 In the future we hope to add other features and products to our offer.
 These will also be selected based on the strictest requirements with regard to potential partners and product transparency.
 Our sales pillars The sources of revenue we are building up for Tomorrow include more premium account models, the expansion of our product portfolio (also with sustainable investment opportunities) and a Beyond Banking area with CO2 offsetting and sustainable partnership programmes.

-Accounts and Platform Credits and products cards investment Interchange CO2-Overdraft fee Offsetting Credits Premium Sustainable accounts/cards partnerships and Investment insurances (sustainable stock and Other fees bond funds) related to the Smart account recommendations (e.g. additional (e.g. energy bank withdrawals) Investments provider) in real, sustainable material assets Freelancer Accounts in planning already implemented Tomorrow Sustainability Report 2020 Carbon Footprint Foreword Mission Company culture Fairness Impact
+in planning already implemented